christosmito/express-jwt-auth-flow/README.md

 ```

 ## Contact
-For any error/bug or just for say hello, feel free to send me at this email:
+For any error/bug or just to say hello, feel free to send me at this email:
 <christosglx@hotmail.com>